grydholt/getdata-009/CodeBook.md

 #### *Activity*
 The activity, the subject was engaged in.
-Can be one of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+Can be one of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 #### *Mean of tBodyAcc-mean()-X*
 The mean of the estimated mean of the tBodyAcc-X signal for the activity, the subject was engaged in.